Separating the linearized Einstein equations in the background of a Kerr black hole: Abstract

 \section{Abstract}

-The advancement in gravitational wave detection has made it necessary to study the nonlinear effects in black hole perturbation theory.
-For the most interesting Kerr background, the current basis of the study, the Teukolsky equation, is given in terms of the Weyl scalars and elaborated metric reconstruction schemes are needed to obtain the full metric perturbation.
-In this work, I present two complementary and fully separated solutions to the metric perturbation equations directly.
+The advancement in gravitational wave detection has made it possible to study the nonlinear effects in black hole perturbations, the modeling of which requires the full knowledge of the linear order perturbation of the metric.
+For the most interesting Kerr background, the conventional practice is to solve the Teukolsky equations for a Weyl scalar, and then the perturbation of the metric components is obtained using an elaborated metric reconstruction scheme, which, however, comes with unwanted restrictions.
+So it is desirable to separate the linearized Einstein equations in Kerr directly, i.e., without using metric reconstruction.
+In this work, I present a method that aims to help achieve this goal.\\ \\ {\bf Keywords:} black hole perturbation, linearized Einstein equations, separation of variables, Killing-Yano tensor, symmetry

 \acrodef{GR}{general relativity} \acrodef{GW}{gravitational wave} \acrodef{EMRI}{Extreme Mass Ratio Inspiral} \acrodef{MBHB}{massive black hole binary} \acrodef{BHPT}{Black hole perturbation theory}